maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In this article, we'll by using data from the Web Gallery of Art, a virtual museum and searchable database of European fine arts from the 3rd to 19th centuries.
-The gallery can be accessef from [here](https://www.wga.hu/index1.html).
+The gallery can be accessed  [here](https://www.wga.hu/index1.html).

-We will create an algorithm able to predict the name of the painter based on a set of features of the painting, by including gradually more and more features, improving the feature engineering, and eventually including pictures.
+We will create an algorithm to predict the name of the painter based on a set of features of the painting, by including gradually more and more features, improving the feature engineering, and eventually including pictures.

 Through this article, we'll illustrate :
 - The importance of a good feature engineering